foroozandehgroup/nmrpoise/README.md

 `poptpy` should be run from within TopSpin (simply type `poptpy` into the TopSpin command line).
 The first time you run `poptpy`, it will prompt you to create a new routine.
 Once a routine has been created, however, it is stored (technically `pickle`'d) in the directory `.../py/user/poptpy/routines`, and can be selected for reuse in future runs (`poptpy` will recognise the presence of a stored routine).

 *[Tip: when entering minimum and maximum values for parameters you can use (e.g.) 2m to denote 2 milliseconds, just like in TopSpin.
-You cannot, however, perform any arithmetic, because that would necessitate `eval` and we would prefer to avoid that!]*
+You cannot, however, perform any arithmetic, because that would necessitate `eval` (or a complicated expression parsing routine) and we would prefer to avoid that.]*

-Once a routine has been specified or created, the optimisation will take place, largely in the background.
-We strongly recommend turning on TopSpin's "unsafe ZG" option (TopSpin preferences > Acquisition), at least while running the optimisation: otherwise, on *every* function evaluation, TopSpin will ask for confirmation as to whether you really want to acquire a new spectrum.
+Once a routine has been specified or created, the optimisation will take place, largely in the background. **We strongly recommend turning on TopSpin's "unsafe ZG" option (TopSpin preferences > Acquisition), at least while running the optimisation:** otherwise, on *every* function evaluation, TopSpin will ask for confirmation as to whether you really want to acquire a new spectrum.

 When the optimisation is complete, the best values found will be displayed and also stored in TopSpin's parameter lists (usually `ased`, for most acquisition parameters) for future retrieval.

 There is an optimisation log that is kept at `.../py/user/poptpy/poptpy.log`.
 This documents how the cost function varies with the parameters and can be useful in troubleshooting optimisations, or for plotting graphs to show the optimisation trajectory.

+If the optimisation crashes or is otherwise unresponsive, you can use the TopSpin `kill` function to terminate it.
+Any errors raised by the backend script will be printed to `.../py/user/poptpy/poptpy_err.log` (technically, `stderr` is redirected to this file).
+To report a bug, please submit an issue with steps to reproduce it, and attach the the contents of this log file.